 When’s the best time to spray for pests and diseases?

 The main sprays we use on the farm are allowable organic fungicides.
 In Australia, that means a little bit of copper (of the right formulation), and elemental sulphur.

 In a wet spring, they can make a huge difference in preventing some particularly nasty fungal diseases.

 You may have seen recommendations to spray fungicides on fruit trees after the crop has been picked in autumn.
 It’s often recommended as a way to clean up any residual disease, but it’s a bit more controversial.

-Some diseases like leaf curl don’t benefit from autumn spraying.
+Some diseases like leaf curl aren’t usually controlled with autumn spraying.
 But others like brown rot can benefit from an autumn spray of an organic fungicide.
-(We cover all the diseases that are likely to benefit in Keep Your Fruit Trees Free From Disease).

 So we certainly don’t rule autumn spraying out.